dstroud/dreamsequence/README.md

 - This dashboard gives us a summary of transport status, the current chord pattern (A-D) and active chord.
 - The values in the top left of the dash provide information about the current pattern in the format 'PATTERN'.'CURRENT STEP'.
 Example: “A.3” means pattern A, step 3.
 ‘RST’ appears when pattern has been reset.
 - Play/pause/stop symbols in the upper right convey the current transport state.
 - In the center of the dash, the active chord will be displayed.
 Holding down a chord sequence key on the Chord Grid view will temporarily overwrite this to indicate the chord that corresponds to the held key.
-The chord readout can be changed from chord name to chord degree using K1>>PARAMETERS>>EDIT>>PREFERENCES>>"Chords as".
+The chord readout can be changed from chord name to chord degree using K1>>PARAMETERS>>EDIT>>PREFERENCES>>"Chords as: Degree".

 > **_TIP:_** Active chord reflects the CHORD>>"Chord type" menu option (Triad or 7th) but each sequencer/harmonizer can override this with the similar "Notes" menu.
 >